gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 This is a very basic example of how powerful Elixir's pattern matching can be harnessed to make your code easier to write, and as a result be easier to read.

-Here we are catching when the `page` paramter equals `unauthorized` and assigning a specific layout then rendering an unauthorized (404) page.
+Here we are catching when the `page` parameter equals `unauthorized` and assigning a specific layout then rendering an unauthorized (404) page.

 The second show action catches the page param and sets it to a local variable `page` to be used inside the action.
 We then render a normal `show` view/template and pass `page` as variable to be used in the templates through `@page` (similar to Rails instance variables.)